2023 Generation Adidas Norcross Cup

 Law XII – Fouls and Misconduct:

 A coach who is sent off shall not be allowed to participate for the remainder of the tournament unless over-ruled by TGC.
 A mandatory one-game suspension must be served.
 Any player receiving a red card will be suspended from his/her next match.
+If a player receives is ejected for fighting, additional suspension may be assigned by TGC.
 There is no penalty for yellow card accumulation by a coach or a player.

 Laws XIII through XVII: